 We will also discuss the clinical relevance of the structure, and provide a summary of key points at the end of the article.

 The neurovascular bundle of each rib consists of the intercostal artery, vein and nerve.
 The neurovascular bundle runs directly under the lower border of each rib.
 The vein is the superior most of the three, with the artery below, and the nerve lowest.
+An easy way to remember this is to learn the mnemonic VAN (from superior to inferior: Vein, Artery and Nerve).

 Each space contains one posterior and two anterior intercostal veins which runs with the arteries of the same name.
 The anterior intercostal veins follow the same course as the arteries, and drain into internal thoracic and musculophrenic veins.